eldoyle/PythonIntro/_episodes/07-Conditionals.md

 > {: .language-python}
 > > ## Solution
 > > Only the second statement 'Plate is countable' should be printed.
 The first statement (count < 30) is not true.
 The second
-> > statement (count < 300) is true, so the print statment underneath it will be executed.
-The final else statment is not
+> > statement (count < 300) is true, so the print statement underneath it will be executed.
+The final else statement is not
 > > checked because one of the preceding statements was true.
 > {: .solution}
 {: .challenge}